theRustyKnife/FactorioModdingLibrary/Global TODO.md

-- Replace `int` with `uint` where appropriate
 - A way to save circuit connections in blueprints
 - Fix that loading console might not properly work due to caches in the remote instance
-- A way to designate submodules to only run in certain stages
+- A way to properly designate submodules to only run in certain stages
 - Find a way to document nested modules
 - Differentiate methods from functions and regular from keyword arguments
 - Allow setting locale and provide some basic formatting options